 |Error Codes for Submissions|

 The following list defines error codes you may see if there is an issue with your listing submission.
+As always, please use the JEDChecker tool to screen your extension to save time.

 A notice is required on each PHP file stating that the file is licensed GPL (or other compatible accepted license).
 We recommend a format similar to: